 Yellow lenses are ideal for overcast skies and lowlight conditions.
 If you engage in different types of fishing, they’re a great choice.
 Grey lenses are also great for general purposes.

-How the lens fits around your eyes determines how a pair of polarized sunglasses will perform for you.
+How the lens fits around your eyes determines how a pair of polarised sunglasses will perform for you.
 Your vision with the sunglasses on should be as close as possible to your vision without the sunglasses.

 Avoid lenses that have too much curvature.
 They will distort your vision and interfere with your perception of where the fish are.
 The front of the lens should be flat from top to bottom.
 Make sure the lenses you choose curve on the inside in your peripheral vision.